rocuevas9511/criticalupdate/README.md

-this was a PoC of OTA updates
+this was a PoC of singalR client